Important Program Update for Early REACH Families

 There are no immediate changes to your participation, and you will continue receiving the same support and services throughout your enrollment in the program.
 Children over age four will be eligible to receive services through August 31, 2026.

-The Early REACH team will share additional guidance, resources, and referrals related to child care options, financial assistance, and community supports to help families plan for next steps.
+The Early REACH team will share additional guidance, resources, and referrals related to child care options, financial assistance, and community support to help families plan for next steps.

 If you have questions, please reach out to your Eligibility Specialist.